opengovsg/tfpg-jobs/docs/README.md

-# Documentation for ts-template
+# Documentation for tfpg-jobs

-This contains documentation for ts-template.
+This contains documentation for tfpg-jobs.
 It may also be used to hold documentation for the application, including design documents, though the established practice is to have those in Notion.